Ghuta: History

 The Jerusalemite geographer, al-Muqaddasi (d.
 991), mentions the Ghouta as being one of the six rural territories belonging to Jund Dimashq (district of Damascus).

 Since ancient times, canals dug by Damascenes provided irrigation of land on either side of the Barada, increasing the size of the Ghouta to the south and east of the city.
-Separating the city from the dry grasslands bordering the Syrian Desert, the Ghouta has historically provided its inhabitants with a variety of cereals, vegetables and fruits.
+Separating the city from the dry grasslands bordering the Syrian Desert, the Ghouta has historically provided its inhabitants with a variety of cereals, vegetables, and fruits.

 Ottoman period

-Throughout most of the 19th century, most of the Ghouta's farmlands were held by middle-class, small-scale landholders, who the historian James Reilly terms as "gentleman farmers".
+Throughout much of the 19th century, most of the Ghouta farmlands were held by middle-class, small-scale landholders, who the historian James Reilly terms as "gentleman farmers".
 This type of land tenure was enabled by "the intensive and commercial nature of irrigated agriculture", according to Doumani.
 These farmers, part of whom were tenants and the other part possessors of usufruct rights, did not cultivate the lands themselves, but hired laborers with the considerable revenues they derived from their small plots.

-In the early 20th century, an estimated three-quarters of the Ghouta's lands were owned by small and middle-sized planters, known as zurra, a rare occurrence among the agricultural regions of the Levant at that time.
+In the early 20th century, an estimated three-quarters of the Ghouta's lands were owned by small and medium-sized planters, known as zurra, a rare occurrence among the agricultural regions of the Levant at that time.
 The remainder of the lands were owned by members of the Damascene urban elite.

 French colonial period

-Ghouta was the site of a French offensive against Druze rebels in 1926.
+The Ghouta was the site of a French offensive against Druze rebels in 1926.